Code-the-Dream-School/pythonsql/lessons/Lesson-3-SQLAlchemy.md

 connects the product to a single supplier, which is why one can use `Product.supplier`.
 One can do joins where there is no such relationship statement, but then it is typically necessary to do an `on()` to specify the keys that tie the tables together.
 Well, that`s enough for this session, so we do a `session.close()`.
+The close is important, or you get a lot of lingering crap in your process.

 ## Relationships and Insert

 Let's see what we can learn about the first order.
-We'll do this in a new `with` block:
+We'll do this in a new `with` block, one that eventually will end with a session close:

 ```python
     stmt = select(Order).limit(1)